The top global skincare products and practices you need to know about

 Soin Lissant Contour des Yeux (Eye Cream)

 This simple eye cream picks up where the classic moisturizer left off, which is why I couldn’t resist trying it.
-Last time I was in Paris I picked up a tube, and it meets all of my eye cream needs (especially reducing/preventing those crows feet!)
+The last time I was in Paris I picked up a tube and it meets all of my eye cream needs (especially reducing/preventing those crows feet!)

 Hot tip: you can now buy Embryolisse stateside via their new U.S. website (shipping not included.)

 I remember being highly skeptical of paying to spray fancy water on my face.
 How much good could that really do?